 A course in DJMC covers content creation, editing, and advertising, which is a major key component of Media.
 It provides higher engagement and good reach to the content.
 Thus, DJMC is a helpful course for social media influencers and YouTubers.

 Pursuing any course depends on the student's interest.
 If they are interested, they can do any course.
 But they can get a decent job after DJMC.
-They can pursue for doctorate or a master's degree after DJMC, as it will help them in getting more job opportunities and pay.
+They can pursue a doctorate or a master's degree after DJMC, as it will help them in getting more job opportunities and pay.

 Yes, candidates can apply online for admission to DJMC by visiting the college's official website and filling out the application form.
 Most colleges offer online admission for the DJMC course.